Whitworth Home Page > Safety & Security >

 - Citations for moving violations such as speeding, failure to stop for a stop sign, right-of-way violations and operating a vehicle in a reckless/negligent manner will be charged at $40 for each violation.

-- Citations for parking in fire lanes and handicapped-only spaces will be charged at $100; vehicles in violation will be subject to immediate towing at the owner/operators expense.
+- Citations for parking in fire lanes and handicapped-only spaces will be charged at $100 and are subject to citation from the Spokane County Sheriff ($450); vehicles in violation will be subject to immediate towing at owner/operator expense.

-The president of Whitworth has authorized the Facilities Services Department to provide processing for the appeals of all citations and requests for the release of impounded vehicles.
-This procedure assures an impartial evaluation of circumstances relating to the appeal and assists in appraisal of parking and traffic problems.
+The president of Whitworth has authorized the security department to process appeals of all citations and requests for the release of impounded vehicles.
+This procedure assures an impartial evaluation of circumstances relating to the appeal; it also assists in appraisal of parking and traffic problems.
 The appeal procedure is as follows:

 B. The initial appeal must be made within 15 days of the violation(s).

-C. The appellant must submit an electronic citation appeal or email email@example.com.
+C. The appellant must submit an electronic citation appeal.

 D. After the review has been completed, the appellant will be notified as to the outcome of the appeal.